European lenders dash Greek hopes for quick aid deal

 But there was no sign in Brussels or Frankfurt that any such easing of the squeeze is likely soon without concrete evidence of progress on reforms.

-The ECB's Governing Council of policy-setters approved increasing emergency funding to Greek banks by 2 billion euros at its weekly review on Wednesday, the biggest rise in recent weeks.
+The ECB's Governing Council of policy-setters approved increasing emergency funding to Greek banks by 2 billion euros (£1.4 billion) at its weekly review on Wednesday, the biggest rise in recent weeks.

 The governors also debated imposing a steeper discount on the security that banks offer for this assistance but held off on any change for now, people familiar with the matter said.
 That means such a switch will not happen for at least another week.